Tim Walz: Elections

 On February 10, 2005, Walz filed to run for the U.S. House of Representatives from Minnesota's 1st congressional district.
 The district consisted mostly of Republican-leaning independents.
 He had no opponent for the Minnesota Democratic–Farmer–Labor Party (DFL) nomination in the 2006 primary election.
 In the general election, he faced Republican Gil Gutknecht, a six-term incumbent.
 During the campaign, Walz accused Gutknecht of extending tax cuts to "Wall Street" and sought to tie Gutknecht to President George W. Bush.

 A centerpiece of Walz's campaign was opposition to the Iraq War, as the war's popularity was declining that year.
 Walz won the election with 53% of the vote.
 After his victory, Politico said Gutknecht had been caught "off guard" and Walz had "resolved never to get caught like that himself....
 He packaged himself as a moderate from Day One, built an office centered on constituent service and carved out a niche as a tireless advocate for veterans."

 Walz was reelected in 2008 with 63% of the vote, becoming only the second non-Republican to win a second full term in the district.
 He won a third term in 2010 with 49% of the vote in a three-way race against Republican state representative Randy Demmer and independent former diplomat Steve Wilson.
 He was reelected by comfortable margins in 2012 and 2014.
-In 2016, Walz was narrowly reelected to a sixth term, defeating Republican Jim Hagedorn, who later succeeded Walz as congressman, by 0.7% (or 2,548 votes), even as his district overwhelmingly voted for Donald Trump in the concurrent presidential election.
-After that, and as his district trended more Republican, Walz did not seek a seventh term in 2018, instead running for governor.
+In 2016, Walz was narrowly reelected to a sixth term, defeating Republican Jim Hagedorn by 0.7% (or 2,548 votes), even as his district overwhelmingly voted for Donald Trump in the concurrent presidential election.
+Walz did not seek a seventh term in 2018, instead running for governor.